Solidesphere/news-website/readme.md

-this project has been made while taking the course of Bootstrap 5 From Scratch | Build 5 Modern Websites from Brad Traversy 👉 https://www.udemy.com/course/bootstrap-from-scratch/

 this project has been made while taking the course of Modern HTML & CSS From The Beginning from Brad Traversy 👉 https://www.udemy.com/course/modern-html-css-from-the-beginning/